sebapersson/petab_sciml/docs/src/format.md

 ### Detailed Field Description

 - **parameterId [String]**: Identifies the neural network or a specific layer/parameter array.
-For example, `layerId` for `netId` can be specified using `netId.layerId`.
-A row for `netId` must be defined in the table.
+The target of the `parameterId` must be assigned via the [mapping table](@ref mapping_ps).
 When parsing, more specific levels (e.g., `netId.layerId`) take precedence for nominal values, priors, etc.
 - **nominalValue [String \| NUMERIC]**: Specifies neural network nominal values.
 This can be:
-  - A path to an HDF5 file that follows PyTorch syntax (recommended, see above for file format).
+  - A PEtab variable that via the [mapping table](@ref mapping_ps) maps to an HDF5 file.
 If no file exists when the problem is imported and the parameters are set to be estimated, a file is created with randomly sampled values.
-  - A numeric value applied to all parameters under `netId`.
+  - A numeric value applied to all parameters under `parameterId`.
 - **estimate [0 \| 1]**: Indicates whether the parameters are estimated (`1`) or fixed (`0`).
 This must be consistent across layers.
-For example, if `netId` has `estimate = 0`, then `netId.layerId` must also be `0`.
+For example, if `netId` has `estimate = 0`, then potential layer rows must also be `0`.
 In other words, freezing individual network parameters is not allowed.
 - **initializationPriorType [String, OPTIONAL]**: Specifies the prior used for sampling initial values before parameter estimation.
 In addition to the PEtab-supported priors [ADD], the SciML extension supports the following standard neural network initialization priors:
   - [`kaimingUniform`](https://pytorch.org/docs/stable/nn.init.html#torch.nn.init.kaiming_uniform_) (default) — with `gain` as `initializationPriorParameters` value.
   - [`kaimingNormal`](https://pytorch.org/docs/stable/nn.init.html#torch.nn.init.kaiming_normal_) — with `gain` as `initializationPriorParameters` value.